-- Start with conservative treatment with a high head position and more frequent small meals. - B X Explain to the parents about normal conditions.
-Mari is growing and putting on weight.
-She sleeps well during the daytime and there are no findings at clinical examination.
-This negates GERD.
-Explain to the parents.
-No indication for - C Start treatment with a proton pumpe inhibitor (PPI) based on the clinical findings. - Refer her to the Paediatric Department for further investigations.
+A Start with conservative treatment with a high head position and more frequent small meals.

+- B Explain to the parents about normal conditions. - C Start treatment with a proton pumpe inhibitor (PPI) based on the clinical findings. - D Refer her to the Paediatric Department for further investigations.